 An important part of our program is promoting mental health and well-being among infants, young children, parents and staff.
 It is our goal to minimize the impact of stress and trauma as a way to prevent more significant mental health issues from developing.
-When mental health issues do arise, our program offers specialized support and intervention by highly trained licensed or licensed-eligible mental health professionals who specialize in working with families with and caregivers of infants and young children.
+When issues do arise, our program offers specialized support and intervention by highly trained licensed or licensed-eligible mental health professionals who specialize in working with families and caregivers of infants and young children.
 The earlier we can intervene, the greater the impact and hope of minimizing more significant mental health issues later.

 Infant/Early Childhood Mental Health Consultation

-- Our Mental Health Consultants also meet with parents and other caregivers to support positive, nurturing relationships between infants, very young children and their caregivers.
+- Our Mental Health Consultants also meet with parents and other caregivers to support positive, nurturing relationships between infants, very young children and the important adults in their lives.

 - Controlling and changing ourselves is possible and has a profound impact on others.